-- -The program will operate 11 crews across the Gulf (2-3 crews per state).
-Each crew will support teams of 8 young adults, with 88 total participants a year for 4 years.
-The length of work season will grow each year, beginning with approximately 9 months in year 1, and expanding to 10-11 months in years 2-3, and 12 months in year 4. - -Over the 4 years, the GulfCorps projects to on-board 352 full-time corps member positions, 300 of which are estimated to complete their term based on current GulfCorps attrition rates.
+- -The program will operate up to 11 crews across the Gulf (1-3 crews per state).
+Each crew will support teams of up to 8 young adults, with up to 88 total participants a year for 4 years.
+The length of work season will grow each year, beginning with approximately 7-9 months in year 1, and expanding to 8-11 months in years 2-3, and 10-12 months in year 4.
+Work season length will vary between states based on the funds allocated for each state. - -Over the 4 years, the GulfCorps projects to on-board 280 full-time corps-member positions, 240 of which are estimated to complete their term based on current GulfCorps attrition rates.